thebigtoona/listy_electron_build/app/README.md

 # Listy

-a basic list application adapted to electron
+a basic list application adapted to an electron application from original listy project https://github.com/thebigtoona/listy.git

 ## Updates

 integrated this application into an electron app.

-### New Modules

-- Node js
+- Node.js
 - Electron

 ## Installation